Estimated reading time: 6 minutes

 What Comes Next?
 Taking the State Certification Exam

 After completing your trade school program and logging the required on-the-job training hours, you’ll be eligible to take the California State Electrical Certification Exam.
+This is the final step between you and your official state certification as an electrician.

 Required Work Experience Hours by Certification Type: